-John Mann MP was elected as Labour Member of Parliament for Bassetlaw in June 2001.
+John Mann MP was first elected as Labour Member of Parliament for Bassetlaw in June 2001.

 He is very much a “hands-on” Member of Parliament getting involved in issues that directly affect the day to day lives of his constituents.
 The campaigns and the issues that he has raised in Parliament are often in direct response to concerns that have been raised by Bassetlaw residents.
 This has led to John running high profile campaigns on consumer debt, heroin and treatment for addiction, the overzealous staking of grave stones and the double charging by solicitors for miner compensation claims.